elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id11]: #set-baud-rate-11
 #### Set Baud Rate (11)
+Use this command to set baud rate of Voice Recognition Module, effect after  Voice Recognition Module is restarted.
 **Format:**
 | AA | 03 | 11 | BR | 0A |
 **Return:**